JasonEdelkind/JasonEdelkind.Website/README.md

-# JasonEdelkind.Website
+# github12

-This is a repository for my own personal website, summarizing my work experience, grduate thesis work, and education
+I have created a website to advertise my background and skills in the wildlife profession